La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - ni:
   - definitions:
     - 1:
+      - type: abstractor
+      - place structure: x1 is the amount of (the bridi) on scale x2
       - definition: This abstractor forms an amount abstraction.
 It refers to the measurable quantity or degree to which the bridi holds true.
 It requires a second place to specify the scale or dimension on which the amount is measured.
       - examples:
         - 1: